ISRIC Spring School 2016

 The most convenient mode of transport from Amsterdam Schiphol Airport to Wageningen is by (direct) train to station Ede-Wageningen.
 From there, there is a regular bus service to Wageningen.
 Detailed travel information, including useful websites, can be found here.

 If traveling by train, please note that the traditional paper railway tickets have been abolished.
-The paper tickets has been replaced by the 'OV chipcard' ('OV chipkaart' in Dutch), which is a public transport travel smart card.
+The paper ticket has been replaced by the 'OV chipcard' ('OV chipkaart' in Dutch), which is a public transport travel smart card.
 It can be used in all forms of public transport in the Netherlands.
-More information about traveling with the OV chipcard can be found here and here (Click on 'English' for an English version of the website).
+More information about traveling with the OV chipcard can be found here and here.

 A YouTube movie on how to reach Wageningen from Schiphol Airport can be found here.

-- Register for the "Hands-on Global Soil Information Facilities" (GSIF) course.
+- Registration for the "Hands-on Global Soil Information Facilities" (GSIF) is now closed!

-- Register for the "World Soils and their assessment" (WSA) course.
+- Registration for the "World Soils and their assessment" (WSA) course is now closed!.